Siege of Strasbourg: Aftermath

 The capture of Strasbourg and the fall of Toul advanced the railway terminus from Germany to the siege lines of Paris considerably to the west.
 Werder's troops were freed for operations in the French interior against the newly-raised Republican armies.

 The German siege artillery expended 202,099 shells before the city, some 4,000 tons of ammunition.
 Werder was promoted to General of the Infantry and his Siege Corps was formed into XIV Corps on 30 September.
 The Guard Landwehr division was sent to the siege of Paris by a railway line that had been opened by the fall of Toul.
 The 1st Reserve Division remained behind as Strasbourg garrison, the siege artillery was relocated to Vendenheim and the pioneers and fortress guns remained in the city and its vicinity in readiness for future deployments.
 The rest of XIV Corps, including the Baden Field Division, the 30th and 34th Prussian Regiments, two regiments of Reserve Light Cavalry and three batteries from the 1st Reserve Division, began their march toward Châtillon and Troyes.

 Strasbourg was ceded to Germany in the Treaty of Frankfurt on 10 May 1871.

 Analysis

 The French commandant surrendered the fortress despite possessing plentiful stocks of food and ammunition.
 The French garrison did not possess sufficient aggressiveness to disrupt the German preparations and left the most probable avenue of attack unprepared.
 The fortress and the city lacked accommodations capable of withstanding the powerful German breech-loading guns and the French fortress artillery, despite its numerical superiority, was quickly silenced and reduced to simple harassment fire.

 The Germans, in contrast, made thorough preparations for every eventuality.
-While the initial terror bombardment was underway, arrangements for a regular siege operation continued undisturbed.
+While the initial bombardment was underway, arrangements for a regular siege operation continued undisturbed.
 The German siege lines were pushed energetically every day and failings were constantly critiqued and quickly corrected.